-So you’ll want to fill your tray with about one inch of soil.
+You’ll fill your tray with about 1-inch of soil.
 Then you’ll need to smooth it over to make everything even for planting.

 Now, if you only want to grow microgreens during the warmer months, you can actually clear space in your garden for them and grow them like you would their full-size counterparts.

 However, if you are sticking to the kitchen counter, then you’ll need to place an inch of soil in the tray so you can move on to the planting part.

 Now that you have your grow station and your planting tray ready to roll, you’ll need to introduce the seeds into the mix.

 You’ll sow your seeds by scattering them over the tray.
 Be sure to sow your seeds thicker than you would if you were planting them in a normal garden space.
 You do this because you need to keep in mind that microgreens only grow to be about an inch or 2 tall.

 If you want high yields then you have to sow thickly to achieve that.
 Plus, the microgreens don’t take up as much space as full-fledge vegetables so they don’t need as much room to grow.
 Keep this in mind as you are planting your seeds.